mgifford/drupal-security/src/drupal.rst

 any new permissions have been added.

 Don't use *admin*, *root*, or simple variations of those as your user/1 admin name.
-It's the first ones that a cracker is going to try, so be a bit more unique.
+They're the first ones that a cracker is going to try, so be a bit more unique.
 Obscurity isn't the same as security, but no need to give them their first guess when choosing user names.
 Another good practice with regards to user/1 is to `completely disable the account`_.
 With the advent of Drupal 7 and